 A good quality dog food topper can not only add some extra moisture and nutrition to your dry dog foods and kibble, but it can also improve the flavor and aroma… both of which can help with the picky eating situation.

 Wet food toppers that have gravy and chunks of protein can be perfect for tempting your dog to eat, and the added moisture helps with hydration as well.

 As such, using a dog food topper can be a good idea when you’re trying to encourage a picky eater to consume more food.

 If you’ve tried everything else and nothing works, then maybe it’s time to try switching up what you offer your dog.

-You might find that adding new flavors and textures into his daily menu may get them interested again.
+You might find that adding new flavors and textures into their daily menu may get them interested again.
 Or perhaps they just need something completely different.

-Check all of the tips revealed in this guide and see if there are any you haven’t yet tried.
+Check all of the tips revealed in this guide and see if there are any you haven’t tried before, and track your results.

-We hope our guide will give you some new tactics to try, and if you’re concerned about your dog’s eating habits then consult with a veterinarian who can take a closer look at your specific situation.
+We hope our guide will give you some new tactics to try, and if you’re concerned about your dog’s eating habits then be sure to consult with a veterinarian who can take a closer look at your specific situation.